-Curious about Karen Salmansohn and how this NotSalmon site came to be?
+Curious about Karen Salmansohn’s bio and how/why her NotSalmon site came to be?
 Wondering why Karen’s popular personal development website is called NotSalmon?

 Below is the professional journey of our founder Karen Salmansohn – how she grew from a Creative Director in advertising to a bestselling author and leading “Behavioral Change Expert” – with a big celebrity following (Jon Stewart, Marisa Tomei, Madonna, Deepak Chopra, Tony Robbins, Goldie Hawn, Eminem, Joan Rivers, and then some!)
 Plus Karen’s loved and respected by millions of online followers and many ardent fans in the media (The Today Show, The View, CNN, NY Times, Entertainment Weekly, Glamour, BusinessWeek, USA Today and US magazine, for starters).

 Hi, I’m Karen Salmansohn.

 Since we’re hanging out together in cyberspace, I thought I’d tell you a bit more about myself and how I became a bestselling author and award winning designer with a range of bestselling video courses.

 (Spoiler Alert: I’ve created my bestselling books and online courses not only in the hopes of helping others to improve their thoughts and habits.
 But also to turn my pain into purpose – and to share the tools which have helped me to overcome my painful challenges.
 Read on…)